 Beat butter with sugar until it becomes light anf frothy for a couple of minutes.
 Add egg and whisk until incorporated.

 Add sifted flour and baking powder and work briefly to incorporate.
 Divide the dough and add a drop of food dye into each piece.
-This step is optional but adds a bit of fun into melon pan.
+This step is optional but adds a bit of fun.
 Work briefly and place in the refrigerator for at least half an hour before using them.

 Deflate the dough and divide it into 10 pieces.
 Briefly work each ball to create a round bun.
 Cover and place in a warm place for 15 minutes.